HenryCaldwell/blackjack-cv-hand-detection/README.md

 - Detection and Grouping Thresholds: e.g., overlap_threshold and inference_overlap_threshold.
 - Tracking Settings: Such as the number of frames required to confirm or drop a detection.
 - File Paths: For the YOLO model and the video input.
+- Webcam Settings: Support for a configureable webcam index.
 - Update Intervals: The time gap between successive frame analyses.